kadir014/nova-physics/docs/installing.rst

 Installing
 ==========

-Nova Physics is cross-platform and tested on following:
+Nova Physics is cross-platform, tested on following and should work on many more:

 * Windows 7, 10, 11
-* Manjaro Linux, Ubuntu
+* Manjaro (Arch), Ubuntu (Debian)

 Development libraries are always shipped with the most recent release under the name of :code:`nova-physics-X.X.X-devel.zip/tar.gz`.
 You can download the development package `here <https://github.com/kadir014/nova-physics/releases>`__ and link :code:`libnova.a` static library and headers to use Nova Physics in your project.